Generalized Eckardt points on del Pezzo surfaces of degree 1

 In this section we discuss the analogous problem of finding generalized Eckardt points over finite fields.
 When the characteristic of $k$ is 2 or 3, it is possible to have more than 10 concurrent lines.

-\begin{theorem}\cite{vLW}[Theorem 1.1] Let $P \in X(k)$ be a point on the ramification curve of $\varphi$ in (\ref{eq:map phi}).
+\begin{theorem}[{\cite{vLW}[Theorem 1.1]}] Let $P \in X(k)$ be a point on the ramification curve of $\varphi$ in (\ref{eq:map phi}).
 The number of exceptional curves that go through $P$ is at most ten if char $k \ne 2$, and at most sixteen if char $k =2$. \end{theorem}

-\begin{theorem}\cite{vLW}[Theorem 1.2] Let $P \in X(k)$ be a point outside of the ramification curve of $\varphi$ in (\ref{eq:map phi}).
+\begin{theorem}[{\cite{vLW}[Theorem 1.2]}] Let $P \in X(k)$ be a point outside of the ramification curve of $\varphi$ in (\ref{eq:map phi}).
 The number of exceptional curves that go through $P$ is at most ten if char $k \ne 3$, and at most twelve if char $k =3$. \end{theorem}

-Further, van Luijk and Winter produced examples of del Pezzo surfaces of degree 1 to show that the upper bounds in these theorems are sharp except possibly in char $k= 5$ outside the ramification curve.
+Further, van Luijk and the fourth author produced examples of del Pezzo surfaces of degree 1 to show that the upper bounds in these theorems are sharp except possibly in char $k= 5$ outside the ramification curve.
 This leaves the following open question.

-\begin{question} Does there exist a del Pezzo surface of degree 1 in char $k=5$ with 10 concurrent lines outside the ramification curve? \end{question}
+\begin{question} Does there exist a del Pezzo surface of degree 1 in characteristic 5 with 10 concurrent lines outside the ramification curve? \end{question}